aklamun/crypto_portfolios/README.md

 # README #

-Project to construct stable portfolios of cryptocurrencies
+An old project to construct diversified portfolios of cryptocurrencies.
+Here for reference.